legumeinfo/datastore-specifications/PROTOCOLS/diversity-methods/README.md

 TASSEL(Trait Analysis by aSociation, Evolution and Linkage) is often a preferred tool for converting VCF files to HapMap format.

-## How to use TASSEL tool for VCF to HapMap format conversion
+## How to use the TASSEL tool for VCF to HapMap format conversion

 TASSEL can be run from command line, which is ideal for HPC environments like Scinet/Ceres with a slurm job submission.
 Check its availabilty by running